jalovejoy/swamp_score_calculator/ReadMe.md

 ### Project Summary

-The goal of this project is to develop and test a food swamp feature that the [Staple Health](https://staplehealth.io/) platform can use to better predict patient risk, in turn allowing insurers and providers to optimize risk reduction initiatives.
+The goal of this project is to develop and test a food swamp feature that the [Staple Health](https://staplehealth.io/) platform can use to better predict patient outcome risk, in turn allowing insurers and providers to optimize risk reduction initiatives.
 The project is broken into four stages.
 The first two stages operate at the FIPS County level while the latter two focus on food swamps at the address level.
 1) Replicating findings from [Cooksey-Stowers et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5708005/) that identified that food swamps are an effective predictor of obesity rates at the FIPS County level.
-2) Examine the effect of food swamps on other healthcare outcomes including: diabetes rates, rates of death from strokes, and life expectancy.
+2) Using the same control set as the previous study, examine the effect of food swamps on other healthcare outcomes including: diabetes rates, rates of death from strokes, and life expectancy.
 3) Develop a tool to determine a food swamp score at the street address level.
 4) Examine the efficacy of the street address level food swamp score for predicting healthcare outcomes at the patient level.

 ### Data Collection
+#### County Level Data Collection
-For the FIPS County level study, data is collected from the USDA Food Atlas, USDA Economic Research Service, the Center for Disease Control and Prevention, the American Community Survey, and the 2010 US Census.
+For the FIPS County level study (stages 1-2), data are collected from the USDA Food Atlas, USDA Economic Research Service, the Center for Disease Control and Prevention, the American Community Survey, and the 2010 US Census.

 | Variable | Level | Definition | Format | Source | Year |
 |-------------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|------------------------------|-------------------------|